Businesses, colleges plead with Trump to preserve work visas

 In recent weeks, businesses and academic groups have also been voicing concern about possible changes to Optional Practical Training, a relatively obscure program that allows some 200,000 foreign students — mostly from China and India — to work in the country each year.

-Created in the 1940s, OPT authorizes international students to work for up to one year during college or after graduation.
+Created in 1947, OPT authorizes international students to work for up to one year during college or after graduation.
 Over the last decade, the program has been extended for those studying science, technology, engineering and mathematics so that they can now work for up to three years.

 While congressional Republicans have been some of the strongest supporters of eliminating the program, 21 GOP House lawmakers argued in a letter to the Trump administration this month that OPT is necessary for the country to remain a destination for international students.
 They said foreign students and their families pump more than $40 billion annually into the economy even though the students represent just 5.5.% of U.S. college enrollments.